FAQ - Frequently Asked Questions

 How is real property assessed in Illinois?

 The required assessment level for tax purposes on any parcel of real property in any county is 33 1/3 percent of the property's fair market value, excluding farmland and farm buildings.

 How is farmland assessed?

-A parcel of land used for agricultural purposes for at least two consecutive years is eligible for a preferential assessment.
+A parcel of land that is currently in farm use, and was also used as a farm in the 2 preceding years is eligible for a preferential assessment.
 Farmland is assessed based on its agricultural economic value (AEV) (i.e., its ability to produce income) rather than on 33 1/3 percent of its fair market value.
 The AEV is a calculation of an average of prices paid for agricultural products, production costs, and interest rates that are charged by the Federal Land Bank over a five-year period.

 Department of Revenue value all farmland in the state based upon its productivity, taking into account the land's actual use, slope, erosion, flooding, and other factors that affect productivity.
 These values are certified to all counties.